fyne-io/developer.fyne.io/api/v2.3/widget/table.md

 }
 ```

 Table widget is a grid of items that can be scrolled and a cell selected.
-It's performance is provided by caching cell templates created with CreateCell and re-using them with UpdateCell.
+Its performance is provided by caching cell templates created with CreateCell and re-using them with UpdateCell.
 The size of the content rows/columns is returned by the Length callback.

 <div class="since">Since: <code>